 What are the alternatives?

 Ideally, we’ll just stick with a simple dynamic withdrawal strategy, see Part 11.
 Also, check out Part 18 for a deep dive into the CAPE-based withdrawal rule.
 Rules based on the Shiller CAPE seem to check all our boxes: a) we don’t run out of money, b) muted volatility in withdrawals, and c) moderate drawdowns in consumption levels.

 Another solution would be to use the dynamic withdrawal scheme, called “Prime Harvesting” proposed by a fellow called Michael McClung (see nice summary here).
 Instead of cash, you hold safe government bonds (10 years maturity) with a higher yield and some diversification potential.
 Simply draw down the bond portfolio before touching the equity holdings when there’s a drawdown.
 Thus, as we pointed out in Part 13, the McClung method is very similar to a rising equity glidepath (see Part 19 and Part 20).

-Some folks suggest to juice up the expected return of that cash cushion with higher yielding assets.
+Some folks suggest to “juice up” the expected return of that cash cushion with higher-yielding assets.
 That might lower the opportunity cost but also increase the risk.
-We read suggestions for keeping the “cash” in Preferred Stocks, Junk Bonds and (I am not making this up) REITs.
+I am not making this up but I read suggestions for keeping the “cash” in Preferred Stocks, Junk Bonds and REITs.
 Of course, all of them had nasty drawdowns in the 2008/9 recession.
 Not much of a help as drawdown protection!

 The Cash Cushion approach is really caught between a rock and a hard place.
 Either the drawdown is so long that you can’t possibly have enough cash to make it through or the drawdown is short enough that the cash cushion likely wouldn’t have made a big difference.
 We are not convinced!

 We hope you enjoyed today’s post.
 If you use a cash cushion please share your experience below.